FreedomIntelligence/Med-MAT/README.md

 # Med-MAT: On the Compositional Generalization of Multimodal LLMs for Medical Imaging

+## ✨ Latest News
+- [12/27/2024]: Release the classification datasets in Med-MAT.
+The detection/segmentation datasets are coming soon.

 ## ⚡ Introduction
 Welcome to the repository of Med-MAT, a VQA dataset consisting of 106 medical image-text pairs, which we hope will advance generalization experiments and aid in training powerful medical multimodal large language models (MLLMs).